Gospel harmony: 15th–20th centuries

 The 16th century witnessed a major increase in the introduction of gospel harmonies.
 In this period the parallel column structure became widespread, partly in response to the rise of biblical criticism.
 This new format was used to emphasize the trustworthiness of the gospels.
-It is not clear who produced the very first parallel harmony, but Gerhard Mercator's 1569 system is a well-known example.
-In terms of content and quality, Johann Jacob Griesbach's 1776 synopsis was a notable case.
+It is not clear who produced the first parallel harmony, but Gerardus Mercator's 1569 system is a well-known example.
+In terms of content and quality, Johann Jakob Griesbach's 1776 synopsis was a notable case.

 At the same time, the rise of modern biblical criticism was instrumental in the decline of the traditional apologetic gospel harmony.
 The Enlightenment writer, Gotthold Ephraim Lessing, observed:

-W. G. Rushbrooke's 1880 Synopticon is at times considered a turning point in the history of the synopsis, as it was based on Markan priority, i.e. the assumption that the Gospel of Mark was the first to be written.
-Thirteen years later, John Broadus used historical accounts to assign priorities in his harmony, while previous approaches had used feasts as the major milestones for dividing the life of Christ.
+W. G. Rushbrooke's 1880 Synopticon is at times considered a turning point in the history of the synopsis, as it was based on Marcan priority, i.e. the assumption that the Gospel of Mark was the first to be written.
+Thirteen years later, John Albert Broadus used historical accounts to assign priorities in his harmony, while previous approaches had used feasts as the major milestones for dividing the life of Christ.

 Towards the end of the 19th century, after extensive travels and study in the Middle East, James Tissot produced a set of 350 watercolors which depicted the life of Christ as a visual gospel harmony.
 Tissot synthesized the four gospels into a singular narrative with five chapters: "the Holy Childhood, the Ministry, Holy Week, the Passion, and the Resurrection".
-He also made portraits of each of the four evangelists to honor them.
+He also made portraits of each of the Four Evangelists to honor them.